 One of the longest pistes in Europe

-The sheer volume of pistes probably had something to do with the feeling of space compared with some other Alpine resorts.
+The sheer volume of pistes probably had something to do with the feeling of space.
 Pontedilegno-Tonale has 100 km of slopes, including one of the longest pistes in Europe: 11km down from the 3,000m Presena Glacier to Ponte di Legno.

 Bucket-list ski experiences